How Much Does it Cost to Develop an Online Course?

-The type of content you produce for your course will determine which type of talent you may need for its development.
+The type of content you produce for your course will determine which kind of talent you may need for its development.

 Best of all, you can filter through the right talent to find the best freelancer to create any part of the course you cannot or do not want to do yourself.

-The cost of talent will vary by the level of professionalism, time constraint, and work requirements.
-In general, you can find decent talent at USD $65 per hour (sometimes less, somtimes more).
+The talent cost will vary by professionalism level, time constraints, and work requirements.
+You can generally find decent talent at USD 65 per hour (sometimes less, sometimes more).

-It’s challenging to give you an accurate estimate for the cost of hiring talent to assist with the development of your online course.
-However, let’s look at some costs that are more obvious to calculate.
+It’s challenging to give it’s an accurate estimate of the cost of hiring talent to assist with developing your online course.
+However, let’s look at some expenseslet’s are more obvious to calculate.